Causal Discovery in Mixtures of Populations: Identifying Mixtures of Discrete Products

 Under a cardinality bound $k$ on the support of $U$, \cite{allman2009identifiability} showed that $n \geq \Omega(\log(k))$ is sufficient for the generic identification of $k$-MixProd.
 In other words, other than a Lebesgue measure $0$ set of exceptions, most instances of $k$-MixProd have a one-to-one correspondence with their observed statistics (the probability distribution on $\vec{X}$ marginalized over $U$) and generating model (up to a set of $k!$ models with permuted labels of $U$).

-For guaranteed identifiability, \cite{tahmasebi2018identifiability} demonstrated that a linear lower bound ($n \geq 2k-1$), in conjunction with a separation condition in the distributions of $X_i \given U$, is sufficient to guarantee identifiability.
-The best known algorithm for identification is given in \cite{gordon2024identification}, which nearly matches the known lower bounds for sample complexity.
+\cite{tahmasebi2018identifiability} demonstrated that a linear lower bound ($n \geq 2k-1$), in conjunction with a separation condition in the distributions of $X_i \given U$, is sufficient to guarantee identifiability.
+The best-known algorithm for identification is given in \cite{gordon2024identification}, which nearly matches the known lower bounds for sample complexity.
 This paper will use the result from \cite{allman2009identifiability}, but our methods easily extend to stronger identifiability conditions with modifications in the sparsity requirements.